yYorky/Langchain-Project/README.md

 3. Vector Embedding using open source model (Ollama = llama3)
 4. Store in vector store FAISS
 5. perform query using similarity search

+### Part 5 of Updated Langchain playlist
+1. Use Chain and Retriever to obtain response for LLM model